marrlab/DomainLab/README.md

 ```

 ## Basic usage
-Suppose you have the dependencies ready
+Suppose you have the dependencies ready, change directory to the repository:
 ```
-git clone git@github.com:smilesun/libDG.git
 cd libDG
 ```
 LibDG comes with some minimal toy-dataset to test its basis functionality.
 To train a domain generalization model with a user-specified task, one can execute a command similar to the following.